PatrickBN/CYBR8420_Team5/Software Security Engineering.md

 Debaris Ezumah: As the new addition to the team, I think the team did a great job in communication, and integrating me into the team seemlessly.
 Overall, I feel that I can contribute more to the overall depth of the project (ecommerce + BitWarden integration), and will aim on keeping high communication and quality standards.
 It was a busy week with work projects, but I hope to contribute greatly in any capacity that is required of me, no matter the timeframe.

 ### Contributions

+  1. Tobias Lathrop: Wrote the User Logon use case, formatted and filled out the SSE doc.
+  2. Conner Braley: Wrote the Secure code use case
+  3. Kwanz Skinner: Wrote the Secure payments use case
+  4. Patrick Nikiema: Wrote the Responding to a data breach use case
+  5. Debaris Ezumah: Wrote the Customer-Supplier process use case